aws-samples/aws-appsync-calorie-tracker-workshop/2_APPSYNC/README.md

 ![AppSync data source](../images/image-completed-ds.png)

-#### 2.2 Setup AppSync Schema
+### Create AppSync Schema
 In this section we will create a GraphQL Schema.
-In the following first few steps, we will show you how to create type, query and mutations from scratch.
-But, in the interest of time, we have the GrapphQL schema pre-created for you, which you can directly copy and paste in your schema editor.
+In the following first few steps, we will show how you can define the type, query and mutations from scratch.
+But, in the interest of time, we have the GrapphQL schema pre-created for you, which you will directly copy and paste in your schema editor.

-- On the left pane, select **Schema**.
-  ##### Create Type - User
+##### Entity type - User
-  - First, we will create a **User** type which will contain the attributes we want to store in DynamoDB table for each user.
+  - To store user information in the DynamoDB table, we need to define a type called **User**.
+It will be defined as below.
 	```
 	  type User {
 	    caloriesConsumed: Int